 Takes one metric or a wildcard seriesList followed by a constant n.
-Draws only the metrics with a minimum value below n.
+Draws only the metrics with a minimum value below or equal to n.

 '''

 &target=minimumBelow(system.interface.eth.packetsSent,1000)

 '''

 This would only display interfaces which at one point sent less than 1000 packets/min.